MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-management-pack.md

 Every management pack defines a model of the component that it manages.
 This model is expressed as one or more classes, each representing something that can be monitored and managed.
 When a management pack's information is sent to an agent, the agent relies on specific discovery rules in the management pack to find the actual instances of the classes this pack defines.

 To reduce network utilization and storage requirements on the agent, only the parts of the management pack that are required by the agent to perform monitoring are downloaded to the agent for local storage.
-For example, the sections of the management packs which define rules and monitors are downloaded, while the sections for knowledge and reports are not.
+For example, the sections of the management packs which define rules and monitors are downloaded, while the sections for knowledge and reports aren't.

 ### Monitors

 Each management pack defines one or more classes that can be managed, and then specifies a group of monitors for instances of the classes.
 These monitors keep track of the state of each class instance, making it easier to avoid problems before they occur.

 Each monitor reflects the state of some aspect of a class instance, and changes as the state of the class instance changes.
-For example, a monitor that tracks disk utilization might be in one of three states: green, if the disk is less than 75 percent full; yellow, if it is between 75 and 90 percent full; and red, if the disk is more than 90 percent full.
-A monitor that tracks the availability of an application might have only two states: green, if the application is running; and red, if it is not.
+For example, a monitor that tracks disk utilization might be in one of three states: green, if the disk is less than 75 percent full; yellow, if it's between 75 and 90 percent full; and red, if it's more than 90 percent full.
+A monitor that tracks the availability of an application might have only two states: green, if the application is running; and red, if it's not.
 The author of each management pack defines the monitors it contains, how many states each monitor has, and what aspect of the managed class this monitor tracks.

 ### Rules

-In Operations Manager, a rule defines the events and performance data to collect from computers, and what to do with the information after it is collected.
+In Operations Manager, a rule defines the events and performance data to collect from computers, and what to do with the information after it's collected.
 A simple way to think about rules is as an if\/then statement.
 For example, a management pack for an application might contain rules such as the following:

 -   If a message indicating that the application is shutting down appears in the event log, send an alert.

--   If a logon attempt fails, collect the event that indicates this failure.
+-   If a sign in attempt fails, collect the event that indicates this failure.

 As these examples show, rules can send alerts, events, or performance data.
 Rules can also run scripts, such as allowing a rule to attempt to restart a failed application.